Environmental determinism: Classical and medieval periods

 According to Hippocrates, there are also physical manifestations of environmental determinism in people.
 He presents the connection between the nature of the land and its people, arguing that the physique and nature of a man are formed and influenced by it.
 He explains one of the ways this connection is exhibited by stating, “Where the land is rich, soft, and well watered, and the waters are near the surface so that they become hot in the summer and cold in the winter, and where the climate is nice, there the men are flabby and jointless, bloated and lazy and mostly cowards.”
 He notes the nomadic Scythians as examples of a civilization that possesses these traits.
 In a previous section of his text, he notes how the Scythians are flabby and bloated and that they possess the most bloated bellies of all peoples.
 He also comments that all males are identical and all females are identical in appearance, males with males and females with females.
 He attributes this to the climate conditions they live in and the fact that they experience identical summer and winter seasons.
-The lack of change leads them to wear the same clothes, eat the same fame, breathe the same damp air, and refrain from labor.
+The lack of change leads them to wear the same clothes, eat the same fare, breathe the same damp air, and refrain from labor.
 This continuity and the lack of strong shifts in climate is what Hippocrates identifies as the cause for their appearance.
-Since the Scythians are not accosted to experiencing sudden changes, they cannot develop the body or soul to endure physical activity.
+Since the Scythians are not accustomed to experiencing sudden changes, they cannot develop the body or soul to endure physical activity.
 In comparison, locations “where the land is barren, dry, harsh, and harried by storms in the winter or scorched by the sun in the summers, there one would find strong, lean, well-defined. muscular, and hairy men.”
 These characteristics would also reflect on their character, as they would possess hard-working, intelligent, and independent natures as well as being more skilled and warlike than others.